woodyhayday/project-pages/readme.txt

 **How much of this plugin is really 'free'?**

 The core is most of the code, and it'll always be free.
 It's totally usable, in fact it's epic, on it's own.
-I'm building a few extra features that I needed personally, and that users have asked for; these are available in the PRO version...but even that is [pay what you want](https://projectpages.io/pro), it's just there for you to support the plugin if it's valuable to you.
+I'm building a few extra features that I needed personally, and that users have asked for; these are available in the [PRO version](https://projectpages.io/pro), it's just there for you to support the plugin if it's valuable to you.